zemaciel/project-01/README.md

 The contact form was based on the same contact in the Code Institute Project "Love Running".
 And my mentor on the project spotted that it wasn't working correctly, and I had to change the action from "Post" to "Get", so it would display the "Thank You" page.

 Testing the site using the Google Dev Tool "Lighthouse" was very helpful in improving the accessibility.
 The section "Meet the Team" in the home page had a darker background and red text, which Lighthouse indicated as low contrast.
-I also recommend using images in [webp] (https://developers.google.com/speed/webp) format, which has better performance and I was not very familiar with it.
+I also recommend using images in [webp](https://developers.google.com/speed/webp) format, which has better performance and I was not very familiar with it.

 I have also learned that copy and pasting can be a curse if you don't pay attention.
 The same mistake in one line of code in the Footer was present on all pages at some stage.
 And even when something seems to work on the screen does not mean that it is correct.
-Place the "[fontawesome] (https://fontawesome.com/) script" under the </body></html> may show the result you wanted, but will not pass a HTML validator test.
+Place the "[fontawesome](https://fontawesome.com/) script" under the `</body></html>` may show the result you wanted, but will not pass a HTML validator test.

 Speaking of which, the site has passed the main validator tests.